 North Korea-Africa relations date back to the Cold War with Pyongyang having provided substantial financial and military support to independence movements across Africa and military and security links between North Korea and Africa – primarily centred on munitions, training and maintenance – persist today regardless of UN sanctions.

-At this event, Grant Harris, CEO of Harris Africa Partners LLC and special assistant to the US president and senior director for African affairs at the White House from 2011 to 2015, will examine current trends in North Korea-Africa relations and why engagement continues despite increasing pressures from the UN.
+At this event, Grant Harris, CEO of Harris Africa Partners LLC and special assistant to the US president and senior director for African affairs at the White House from 2011 to 2015, examines current trends in North Korea-Africa relations and why engagement continues despite increasing pressures from the UN.